shashwattt26/kata-sweet-shop/README.md

 Server will start on `http://localhost:3000*`

+**2. Frontend Setup**
-2. Frontend Setup1.
-Open a new terminal and navigate to the frontend folder:
+1. Open a new terminal and navigate to the frontend folder:
 ```bash
 cd sweet-shop-frontend